 All applicants are assessed for teaching suitability using the Casper test.
 English language requirements also apply.

-Applicants intending to teach in Australia but outside Victoria should seek confirmation from the relevant employing authority that their initial degree will qualify them for employment after completing the Master of Teaching program satisfactorily.
+Applicants intending to teach in Australia but outside Victoria should seek confirmation from the relevant employing authority that their initial degree will qualify them for employment after completing the master's program satisfactorily.

-Applicants for a Master of Teaching with the University of New England must hold a recognised bachelor degree with a minimum GPA of 4.0 AND demonstrate suitability for teaching by completing a Personal Statement for Initial Teaching Education Course Entry.
+Applicants must hold a recognised bachelor degree with a minimum GPA of 4.0 AND demonstrate suitability by completing a Personal Statement for Initial Teaching Education Course Entry.

 For the Master of Teaching (Secondary), undergraduate (and relevant postgraduate) studies must include units meeting the NESA subject content requirements for your intended teaching area(s) in the secondary school curriculum.